Skip to main content

 Retention

-Retention is one of the core features of data governance on Files.com.
-It defines how long files, folders, and versions are kept, how deleted content is handled, and how organizations can protect critical files for compliance, audits, or recovery.
+Retention defines how long files, folders, and versions are kept on Files.com, how deleted content is handled, and how organizations protect critical files for compliance, audits, or recovery.

-Retention is important because files are often updated, replaced, or deleted during normal workflows, and critical files can be lost in the process.
-Strong retention controls also add protection against security risks such as ransomware, malicious deletions, or large-scale accidental removals.
-By automatically keeping prior versions or preserving deleted content for a defined period, Files.com helps organizations reduce risk, recover quickly, and maintain reliable access to essential files.
+Files are often updated, replaced, or deleted during normal workflows, and important files can be lost in the process.
+Retention controls also protect against ransomware, malicious deletions, and large-scale accidental removals.
+Keeping prior versions or preserving deleted content for a defined period gives organizations a way to recover and maintain reliable access to essential files.

 Site Administrators can choose from multiple retention options depending on their business, operational, or compliance needs.

-File Expiration automatically deletes files from a folder after a set number of days, helping manage storage and enforce lifecycle policies.
+File Expiration automatically deletes files from a folder after a set number of days, which manages storage and enforces lifecycle policies.

 Archive Removed Files preserves files that are deleted or overwritten by moving them into an archive path.
 This provides a complete version history and protection against permanent data loss without affecting the user's workflow.